shreelakshmijoshi/iudx-acl-apd-public/docs/SETUP-and-Installation.md

 ![IUDX](./iudx.png)

 # Setup and Installation Guide
-This document contains the installation and configuration processes of the external modules of each Verticle in Data Exchange ACL-APD Server.
+This document contains the installation and configuration information required to deploy the Data Exchange (DX) ACL APD Server.

 ## Configuration
-In order to setup PostgreSQL, RabbitMQ, Email Service, connect with DX Catalogue Server, DX AAA Server, appropriate information could be updated in configs.
-Please refer [Configurations](https://github.com/datakaveri/iudx-acl-apd/blob/main/docs/Configurations.md)
+In order to connect the DX ACL APD Server with PostgreSQL, RabbitMQ, Email Service, DX Catalogue Server, DX AAA Server, etc please refer [Configurations](https://github.com/datakaveri/iudx-acl-apd/blob/main/docs/Configurations.md).
+It contains appropriate information which shall be updated as per the deployment.

 ## Dependencies
+In this section we explain about the dependencies and their scope.
+It is expected that the dependencies are met before starting the deployment of DX ACL APD Server.
-### External
+### External Dependencies
 | Software Name    | Purpose                                                                                                                          |
 |:-----------------|:---------------------------------------------------------------------------------------------------------------------------------|
 | PostgreSQL       | For storing information related to policy, access Request based CRUD operations, approved access requests, resources and users   |